Neural Fake Factor Estimation Using Data-Based Inference: Overview of Data-Driven Background Estimation Methods

 with $N_f^\text{T}=N_\text{A}$, $N_f^\text{L}=N_\text{C}$ and $F=N_\text{B}/N_\text{D}$.
 Here, regions $\text{A}$ and $\text{C}$ correspond to the tight and loose signal regions, while regions $\text{B}$ and $\text{D}$ correspond to the tight and loose control regions, respectively.
 The primed quantities refer to the control region.
 Real-lepton contamination is subtracted in both regions before building the ABCD relation.
 The visualization of the method is shown in Figure~\ref{fig:abcd2}.

-In the actual implementations of LHC analyses, however, the fake factor cannot be considered a constant, but rather a function of some relevant kinematic variables, such as transverse momentum $\pt$, pseudorapidity $|\eta|$ and missing transverse energy $\MET$.
+In the actual implementations of LHC analyses, however, the fake factor cannot be considered a constant, but rather a function of some relevant kinematic variables, such as transverse momentum $\pt$, pseudorapidity $|\eta|$, with additional topology-correlated variables (e.g.\ $\MET$) included in some analyses.
 Consequently, the fake factor is evaluated as a function of these variables by binning (histogramming) the data in the control region and computing the ratio of the two data distributions in the nominal (tight) CR and loose CR$^\text{L}$.
 The resulting binned fake factor function is then applied to data in the loose SR$^\text{L}$ region on a per-event basis, by assigning each event the fake factor corresponding to the bin in which the event falls.

 The number of fake leptons in the SR can thus be estimated by applying the fake factor function to data in the loose SR$^\text{L} $ region, subtracting the contribution of real leptons using MC simulation.
 Equation~\eqref{eq:NfT} then evolves into predicting the number of fake leptons in the tight region for each kinematic bin $b$, defined by the chosen binning scheme and kinematic observables: